Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 There are two different types of white-space:

-significant white-space which occurs inside elements which can contain only text (Character Data Content, like a HTML title) or text and markup mixed together (Mixed Content, as in normal paragraphs).
+significant white-space which occurs only inside elements which can contain text (Character Data Content, like a HTML title) or text and markup mixed together (Mixed Content, as in normal paragraphs).
 In XML, this space will still get passed to the application exactly as under SGML.

-In both cases, it is the application's responsibility to handle the space correctly (XSLT2, for example, provides a strip-space instruction to specify how to handle it).
+In both cases, it is the application's responsibility to handle the space correctly (XSLT3 and up, for example, provides a strip-space instruction to specify how to handle it).
 The parser must therefore inform the application that white-space has occurred in element content, if it can detect it, so that it can be discarded.
 (Users of SGML will recognise that this information is not in the ESIS, but it is in the Grove.)

 <chapter> <title> My title for Chapter 1. </title> <para> text </para> </chapter>